 Just like the Ring range, you can choose from a list of self pre-recorded messages to address visitors including instructions for your delivery man on the best place to hide your packages.
 You can also respond in real-time too, through its two-way audio speaker.

 You may have noticed the Eufy Video Doorbell also comes with a Homebase.
-The Homebase helps to reduce your Eufy doorbell’s energy consumption by 58% and its equipped with military-grade data encryption so your footage is securely stored.
+The Homebase helps to reduce your doorbell camera’s energy consumption by 58% and its equipped with military-grade data encryption so your footage is securely stored.

 Best video quality: Arlo Essential Video Doorbell

 If you’ve decided that you prioritise security above all else when it comes to a smart doorbell, then you’ll want the Arlo Essential Video Doorbell.
 Rather than installing an entire home security system, Arlo is the only doorbell camera on this list that offers a built-in siren.
 You can set its siren to automatically sound whenever it detects motion near your door, or you can trigger it manually if you spot suspicious individuals loitering on your property.

 Its camera quality is double the sharpness of the Eufy doorbell, boasting 4K HD resolution, 180-degree views and an optimised 1:1 aspect ratio.
 Whether you’ve decided to run with a wired or battery-operated smart doorbell, the Arlo can do both, so it’s at your convenience.

 Like Ring’s doorbell range, you will also need a subscription with your Arlo doorbell.
 With no plan, you’ll only be able to receive notifications and check on your footage via live video streaming.
 However, if you go for Arlo’s Secure service plan, you’ll be able to enjoy person, vehicle and animal detection as well as package detection, up to 30 days of Cloud video history and rich, interaction notifications.